isomerpages/mci-m3-old/_sgteguhbersatu/2-sgteguhbersatu-initiatives.md

 To ensure that the welfare of local *asatizah* is well taken care of especially in times of crisis and uncertainty, Pergas has introduced the Gracious Package to provide affected *asatizah* with financial support during these challenging times.

-Visit [www.pergas.org.sg/gracious-package](www.pergas.org.sg/gracious-package) for more information.
+Visit [www.pergas.org.sg/gracious-package](https://www.pergas.org.sg/gracious-package) for more information.

-Click here to view <a href="/images/PDF/PERGAS_230KB.pdf" class="no-pdf-icon" style="margin-left:0;">infographics</a> on Pergas Gracious Package.
+Click here to view infographics on Pergas Gracious Package.

 <a href="/images/PDF/PERGAS_230KB.pdf" class="project-link no-pdf-icon" target="_blank">
   <img src="/images/PERGAS_THUMB_17KB.jpg" alt="Pergas Gracious Package">Pergas Gracious Package